-The gems contain fragments of spirits within, and are extremely expensive with the lowest grades at around 5000 erns, while the highest grades are up in the hundreds of thousands.
-The grades are determined by the size of the gem, their luster, clarity, and type of spirit fragment inside.
+Gemstones containing fragments of spirits within, they were extremely expensive with the lowest grades valued at around 5000 erns, while the highest grades were up in the hundreds of thousands.
+The grades, being determined by the size of the gem, their luster, clarity, and type of spirit fragment inside.

 ‘A Phraestone…’ Kaidus thought to himself, remembering how they are created.